palantir/atlasdb/docs/source/cluster_management/clis.rst

 .. tip::

-    If you are working with Oracle KVS (whether directly, or as part of a migration), the standard AtlasDB CLI distribution will not work as it does not contain the requisite Oracle drivers.
+    If you are working with Oracle KVS (whether directly, or as part of a migration) and are using a version of AtlasDB before than 0.240.10, the standard AtlasDB CLI distribution will not work as it does not contain the requisite Oracle drivers.
 Please contact the AtlasDB team for assistance.

 The CLI now comes prebuilt as an SLS distribution to be used with any AtlasDB-backed product.
 You can find the versions `here <https://palantir.bintray.com/releases/com/palantir/atlasdb/atlasdb-cli-distribution/>`__ for download.